chadwilson97/chadwilson97/WIP README.md

 - 👋 Hi, I’m @chadwilson97
 - 👀 I’m interested in IT, Cybersecurity, XBOX
 - 🌱 I’m currently learning Information Technology
 - ⚡ Fun fact: ...
-I can blow bubbles on command.
+All three of my children were born with teeth.

 <!---
 chadwilson97/chadwilson97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.